Flagstone patio and mountain landscape near Frisco and Summit County Colorado

 Imported soil over rock dries fast on berms and stays wet in swales.
 Check soil moisture before you diagnose drought on ridges and fungus in lows on the same address.

-Silverthorne properties with mixed grade need zone maps sketched on paper, not memory from last summer.
+Silverthorne properties with mixed grade benefit from a zone map sketched on paper - not memory from last summer.
 Browse about Neils Lunceford for coordinated hardscape and turf reviews on tight lake lots.

 Questions about your landscape?
 Contact Neils Lunceford